RicardoMartens/learning-haskell/README.md

 What this does is it looks at x, makes a list of values 1 through 500 in a list, and store that in x **BUT** filter it to only allow values that can be divided by 15 or by 10.
 On top of that, we could also filter a list immediately to print out values only bigger than 10 as seen in the 2nd example.
 The 3rd example shows a sort of a while loop.
 Meaning while values are less than or equal to 100, keep putting values (people tend to call Haskell lazy because of it allowing infinity) into a list till it hits 101

 ### Functions
 Functions in Haskell aren't surprisingly hard!
 However there are some things about them.
 Functions that don't receive parameters are called definiations or a name.
-They also can't start with an uppercase letter They always go like this:
+They also can't start with an uppercase letter cause thats only used for types in Haskell.

+Functions go like this:
 ```
 myFuncName param1 param2 = operations (which is the returned value)
 ```